KSP-KOS/KOS/doc/source/language/flow.rst

 Preserving with ``return``
 ::::::::::::::::::::::::::

-Triggers are essentialy functions that don't quite look like functions.
+Triggers are essentially functions that don't quite look like functions.
 They are frequently called, but they're not called *by you*.
 They're called by the Kerbal Operating System itself.
 So you can tell the Kerbal Operating System what your intentions were by simply deciding